1. There’s more than one way to get a vanity 1-800 number, if it’s available.

 There are some toll free service providers that rent vanity 1800 numbers to businesses in certain geographic regions.
 For example, let’s say you are a plumber based in Chicago.
 You could rent the vanity number 1-800-PLUMMER and when people in the Chicago area call the number they get you.
 However, that same number could be rented to a plumber based in New York and when people in the New York area call the number they get the New York-based plumber.

 The upside to renting vanity numbers is you can usually find a great 800 number available for rent.
 Toll free number availability (especially 800 numbers) is higher when it comes to renting.
 Finding 800 numbers for sale is a bit harder.
 However, the downside to renting is the cost.
 It’s super expensive to rent a vanity number and if you decide you don’t want to pay such a high rate for your 1-800 number anymore, you can’t switch to another provider because you don’t own the number.

-Owning your vanity number is definitely the way to go, because your number is a major business asset.
-You invest time and money marketing and advertising your vanity 800 numbers to current and prospective customers.
+Owning your vanity number is definitely the way to go because your number is a major business asset.
+Think about how much time and money you invest marketing and advertising your vanity 800 numbers to current and prospective customers.

 2. You can’t check toll free number availability by simply calling the number.

 This happens all the time.
 You have your heart set on the perfect vanity 1800 number but it’s not available to buy or rent – someone else has it.
 So you call the number and it’s disconnected.
 You think: “Great!
 It’s no longer in use, therefore the perfect vanity 800 number is available.”

 Unfortunately, you would be wrong about the 800 number’s availability.
 Just because the number sounds disconnected doesn’t mean the number isn’t “in use”.
 It likely means the number is simply not forwarding to another number or the phone number it is forwarding to has been disconnected.